dmlc/treelite/docs/benchmark.rst

 Benchmark
 =========

-The following figure shows the prediction throughput of treelite and XGBoost, measured with various batch sizes.
+The following figure shows the prediction throughput of Treelite and XGBoost, measured with various batch sizes.

 .. plot:: _static/benchmark_plot.py